Pink salmon makes rare appearance in Snake River, could be first of its kind to make it this far upriver since ’03

 Stuart Ellis of the Columbia River Inter-Tribal Fish Commission at Portland said it’s likely that the fish and others pinks documented in the Columbia and Snake rivers are from elsewhere in the Pacific Northwest.

-Records by those agencies indicate three pink salmon were recorded at both Ice Harbor and Lower Granite dams in 1991 and one at each of the dams in 2003.
+Records by those agencies indicate three pink salmon were recorded at Ice Harbor and Lower Granite dams in 1991 and one at each of the dams in 2003.
 The Corps recorded 16 at Ice Harbor Dam in 2011.
-Pinks have been documented as high as Rock Island Dam on the Columbia River, said Ellis.

 According to a 1978 paper by National Marine Fisheries Service scientists Larry Basham and Lyle Gilbreath, pink salmon were observed at several locations on the Snake River in 1975, and one each was trapped at Little Goose and Lower Granite dams.
 Lower Granite Dam was completed that year.
 The authors believed that was the first recording of pink salmon on the Snake River.
 But they also noted fish counters at the dams don’t expect to see pinks and that the fish might sometimes be mistaken for other species.